 Record Log

 Log file - Specifies the name of the file to write export log of detail (record) level.
-Available when exporting one table or query.
+Command line equivalent: /RecordLogFile.

 Bad Record Log

 Log file - Specifies the name of the file to write export problem log of detail (record) level.
-Available when exporting one table or query.
+Command line equivalent: /BadRecordLogFile.

 Error Handling